 How to control underarm sweating at night?

 Your sweat glands are less active at night, so applying antiperspirant to clean, dry skin before bed will allow it to work while you sleep and into the next day.

-You might want to consider using Degree Clinical Strength antiperspirant, which is double the strength of regular antiperspirant.
+You might want to consider a clinical protection antiperspirant like Degree®Clinical+, which is three times** the strength of regular antiperspirant.
 As sweating at night occurs all over the body, applying antiperspirant will only help with sweaty armpits.

-If you’re experiencing excessive sweating − to the point where you regularly soak your bed sheets or have sweat patches on your clothes – you might want to speak to your doctor or healthcare professional, who will be able to offer you more advice about night sweats.
+If you’re experiencing sweating heavily− to the point where you regularly soak your bed sheets or have sweat patches on your clothes – you might want to speak to your doctor or healthcare professional, who will be able to offer you more advice about night sweats.